Implication of nano-Hertz stochastic gravitational wave on dynamical dark matter through a dark first-order phase transition: Phase Transition dynamics

+It is expected that $p(T)$ approaches zero as the FOPT proceeds and finishes.
 The percolation temperature, $T_p$, is defined as the temperature at which bubbles form an infinite connected cluster, with $p(T_p) = 0.71$~\cite{Turner:1992tz}, corresponding to $I(T_p) = 0.34$.
-The percolation temperature is actually the temperature at when the SGWB from a FOPT is produced~\cite{Megevand:2016lpr,Kobakhidze:2017mru,Ellis:2020awk,Wang:2020jrd,Ellis:2018mja}.
+The percolation temperature is actually the temperature at which the SGWB from a FOPT is produced~\cite{Megevand:2016lpr,Kobakhidze:2017mru,Ellis:2020awk,Ellis:2018mja}.
 After percolation, the fraction of the old phase continues to decrease.

-In a super-cooling phase transition, the ratio of the vacuum to the radiation energy $\alpha$ which denotes the strength of the process can be expressed as:
+In a super-cooling phase transition, the phase-transition strength $\alpha$ can be expressed by the ratio of the vacuum to the radiation energy:

-where $\rho_r=\pi^{2}g_{\star}T^{4}/30$ represents radiation energy density.
+where $\rho_{\mathrm{rad}}=\pi^{2}g_{\star}T^{4}/30$ represents radiation energy density.